-The Zoological part of the course for the First M.B. examination in Biology coincides with the Intermediate course above, with certain modifications in the practical work which will include Taenia, Ascaris and Culex.
+The Zoological part of the course for the First M.B. examination in Biology coincides with the Intermediate course above, with certain modifications in the practical work which will include Taenia and Culex instead of Anodonta.

 Practical class on Tuesdays (9.30 to 11.30 a.m.) and Thursdays (9.30 to 11.30 a.m.).